Akuli/odotdot/docs/importing.md

 `Library` class is not in the [built-in scope], but you can access it easily with `(get_class (import "something"))` if you need it.

-`export` takes one argument, a block, and it runs that block in a new subscope of its definition scope.
-Then it puts all local variables from the block to both the definition scope and the attributes of the `Library` object that `import` returns.
-Variables defined outside `export` are not added to the `Library` object. `export` is not in the built-in scope; it's just added to the scope that the library's code runs in.
+`export` takes one argument, a block, and it runs that block in its [definition scope].
+It checks which variables were created while running the block, and adds those variables as attributes to the `Library` object that `import` returns.
+This means that variables defined outside `export` are not added to the `Library` object. `export` is not in the built-in scope; it's just added to the scope that the library's code runs in.